-Higher education is a pathway to access new opportunities and may be a prerequisite for a number of jobs in the U.S. economy.
+Higher education is a pathway to access new opportunities and may be a prerequisite for some jobs in the global economy.
 This two-day workshop is designed for anyone interested in earning an academic degree.
-Attending this workshop will assist you in identifying the education requirements for a specific career.
-It will also provide information, resources, and strategies to guide you as you pursue an undergraduate or graduate degree at a college or university.
+Attending this workshop will assist you in identifying the education requirements for a specific career and provide information to guide you as you pursue an undergraduate or graduate degree.